Dr Katie McQuaid

 Profile

 Katie studied Social Anthropology (MA Hons) at the University of Edinburgh, before completing an MA in the Anthropology of Conflict, Violence and Conciliation (2008) and MSc in Cross-Cultural and Comparative Research Methods (2010) at the University of Sussex.
 Funded by the ESRC, Katie conducted two years’ ethnographic fieldwork in Uganda (2011-2012) for her PhD in Social Anthropology at the University of Sussex (2014).
-Her thesis, entitled ‘Another War: Stories of Violence, Humanitarianism and Human Rights amongst Congolese Refugees in Uganda’ explores how urban refugees from the Democratic Republic of Congo engage with humanitarian systems, including a particular focus on the experiences of displaced human rights defenders and LGBTQI+ refugees and asylum-seekers.
+Her thesis, entitled ‘Another War: Stories of Violence, Humanitarianism and Human Rights amongst Congolese Refugees in Uganda’ explores how urban refugees from the Democratic Republic of Congo engage with humanitarian systems, including a particular focus on the experiences of displaced human rights defenders and LGBTQIA+ refugees and asylum-seekers.

 Responsibilities